ansys/pyfluent/doc/source/getting_started/installation.rst

 On a Windows system, this environment variable is configured when a release is installed.

 On a Linux system, you must configure this environment variable to point to the absolute path of the installed release.
-For example, for the 2022 R2 relese, you would likely set the ``AWP_ROOT222`` environment variable to point to ``C:\Program Files\ANSYS Inc\v222``.
+For example, for the 2022 R2 release, you would likely set the ``AWP_ROOT222`` environment variable to point to ``C:\Program Files\ANSYS Inc\v222``.

-To use a non-default installation location, either set the ``AWP_ROOT<ver>`` environment varible or set the ``PYFLUENT_FLUENT_ROOT`` environment variable by pointing to the ``<install location>/<ver>/fluent`` directory.
+To use a non-default installation location, either set the ``AWP_ROOT<ver>`` environment variable or set the ``PYFLUENT_FLUENT_ROOT`` environment variable by pointing to the ``<install location>/<ver>/fluent`` directory.